sms1sis/termux-setup/README.md

 - **Automation & Helpers**:
   - Includes a `setup_git_github.sh` script to interactively configure your Git identity and connect to GitHub via SSH.
   - Includes a `fix_starship_time.sh` script to easily switch Starship themes to 12-hour time.
-  - Includes a custom `upload` function in `.zshrc` for quickly pushing Git changes.
+  - Includes a `fix-starship-command_timeout.sh` script to easily set/increase command_timeout to 100.

 ---